hytechclub/web-101/Week02/AboutMeFollowAlong.md

 # About Me: Follow-Along
 With this exercise, you will create a webpage that shows some information about yourself.
+Start from [this empty Repl](https://repl.it/@JosephMaxwell/EmptyWeb#index.html), and then follow the instructions below.

 ## Setup
-1. Create a new HTML file called `AboutMe.html`
-1. In the new HTML file, add the `<html></html>` opening and closing tag
+1. In the **index.html** file, add the `<html></html>` opening and closing tag
 1. Inside of the `<html>` and `</html>`, add the `<body></body>` opening and closing tag
 1. Inside of the `<body>` and `</body>`, add a `<h1></h1>` header tag that says "About Me"
-1. Open up the `AboutMe.html` file in a web browser to make sure your page is working!
+1. Click the **Run** button to make sure your page is working!

 At the end of the **Setup**, your code should look like this (try to match the spacing):
 ```html